WMYI: MY 102.5 WMYI

 After the Beatles stunt concluded, the station changed its call letters to WMYI, playing adult contemporary music and calling itself "MY 102.5."
 The new format kicked off with a 102-day music marathon playing over 41,000 songs in a row.

 WMYI enjoyed success with the popular "Love and Hudson Morning Show."
 During the mid to late 1990s, the station, while still successful, had slipped in the Arbitron ratings, but enjoyed a return to the top of the ratings by 2006.
-In Fall 2006, WMYI-FM was #1 both in age groups 12+ and 25-54 in the Greenville-Spartanburg market, surging past in-house country music sister stations WESC-FM and WSSL-FM, and even urban contemporary market leader WJMZ-FM.
+In Fall 2006, WMYI-FM was No. 1 both in age groups 12+ and 25-54 in the Greenville-Spartanburg market, surging past in-house country music sister stations WESC-FM and WSSL-FM, and even urban contemporary market leader WJMZ-FM.
 The station's ratings slipped after 2006, and have not returned to number one status since.

 For several years until February 2009, the station aired all-1970s music on weekends until they were dropped in February 2009.
 However WMYI brought theme weekends back in August 2009 with "Flashback Weekends", playing 1970s and 1980s music.
 The station aired a Smooth Jazz brunch program on Sunday mornings.
-The station had "Commercial Free Music Hours" every weekday, running approximately every other hour, starting at 8:00AM.
+The station had "Commercial Free Music Hours" every weekday, running approximately every other hour, starting at 8:00 am.